Update, 8:50 a.m. Wednesday:

 In a news conference at midnight Monday, Anchorage Police Chief Sean Case said the first officer to arrive at the scene was in his car awaiting backup from other officers and the department’s Mobile Intervention Team, which partners officers with mental health clinicians.
 A man holding a knife approached, and the officer stepped out to order that he drop the weapon.

-“When this officer got out of his car he immediately started backpedaling in order to create distance, to create time when he did, and continued to provide commands and communicate,” Case said.
+“When the officer got out of his car he immediately started backpedaling in order to create distance, to create time where he could continue to provide commands and communicate,” Case said.
 “And the subject started running at the officer, and the officer began to increase his speed at which he was backpedaling.”

 Police say the officer shot the man once in the upper body.
 Officers provided first aid, and medics took him to a hospital where he was declared dead.